aqd14/52-weeks-programming-challenge/README.md

 # 52-weeks-programming-challenge
-Implement a project every week in a year.
+Implement a project every week in year 2018.
 Practice comming up with problems/ideas and solving/implementing them any prefered programming language/frameworks.

 # Constraints
 * Describe problem solving process in details, i.e., breaking problem into smaller ones and propose solution for each one before combining to solve the original.